Fragrant waterlily

 About This Species

-This popular, fragrant aquatic perennial is still sold in garden and pond centers throughout the province and prized by gardeners for its classic “lily pad” look and large white or pink flowers.
+Fragrant waterlily (American white waterlily, Beaver root) is a popular, fragrant aquatic perennial that is native to Eastern North America.
+This aquatic plant is sold in garden and pond centers throughout the province and prized by gardeners for its classic “lily pad” look and large white or pink flowers.
 However, it has escaped from cultivation and established in some waterways in BC, its thick roots choking out native aquatic species, causing a risk to swimmers, impeding recreation, and restricting the movement of animals.
 It has the potential to spread and severely impact these sensitive aquatic ecosystems.
-Additionally, this species is extremely hardy and can overwinter in many regions of BC – do not be temped to use this plant in your water gardens, no matter where you live in BC.
+Additionally, this species is extremely hardy and can overwinter in many regions of BC – do not be tempted to use this plant in your water gardens, no matter where you live in BC.

 How to Identify